 May 11, 2022: The baby formula shortage continues to get worse with inventories reportedly down at their lowest point.
 This week, a number of the nation’s top retailers, including Costco, CVS, Walgreens, and Target, have announced strict rules limiting the amount of formula that individual customers can purchase.
 The infant formula shortage has recently been made even worse in March when Abbott Laboratories was forced to recall Similac and EleCare formula products after a dangerous bacteria contamination was discovered at its facility in Sturgis, MI.

-- The Similac recall is not helping the formula shortage of 2022
+- The Similac recall is not helping the formula shortage

 - April 8, 2022 update on the shortage